ucdavis/ANNA-AnimalHealthAnalytics/README.md

   WSGIPythonHome `Your Python Virtual Environment folder path` WSGIApplicationGroup %{GLOBAL}
   ```

 4. Install all Apache servers as Windows NT services.
     > Note: For each apache server, it must have different service names, for ANNA Main server, it can be `Apache2.4`, while Leptospirosis Server can be named as `Apache24_Lepto` and TommyPy Server can be named as `Apache24_Tommy`.

 ### MySQL Community Server
+1. Download and install MySQL Community Server (GPL) Version 8.4.2 LTS
+2. Download and install MySQL Workbench (Optional)
+    > Note: MySQL Workbench is a graphical interface of managing MySQL relational database.
+3. Set up at least two SQL users other than `root` user with different user rights.

+> Note: We use default port number for MySQL.

 ### MATLAB Runtime
+1. Download and install MATLAB Runtime R2019b
+2. In Windows System Environment Variables, set MATLAB Cache path:
+    - Variable: `MCR_CACHE_ROOT`
+    - Value: `C:\MATLAB Cache`

 ### Python Packages

+There are two Python requirement lists.

+- `requirement_anna_main.txt` is used in ANNA Main Server and Leptospirosis Flask Server.
+- `requirement_anna_tommypy.txt` is used in TommyPy Flask Python environment.
+Run package installation to the `miniconda` environment.

 ## Folder Structure